 Designer clothing brands are known far and wide…Tom Ford, Prada, Versace, Stella McCartney, Oscar de la Renta, and many others.
 The designer and luxury brands that dominate primary markets also excite the secondary apparel market as well.
 Fashion resale is growing at a rate that will soon surpass that of fast fashion itself.
 According to GlobalData, it’s growing 21 times faster than the sales coming from new clothes!
 And by 2024, fashion resale will reach $36 billion.

 Historically, there’s been a stigma around owning secondhand high-end goods.
 And sustainability was simply not part of the discussion.
 Now, everyone is looking for a piece of the pie as more consumers shop with sustainability in mind.
-Apparel resellers have seized that opportunity and specialized in selling designer clothes online often sourced through liquidation marketplaces like the ones B-Stock operates.
+Apparel resellers have seized that opportunity and specialized in selling designer clothes online often sourced through liquidation storefronts like the ones B-Stock operates.
 In fact, over 90% of B-Stock buyers surveyed find it important to work with companies that value sustainability and practice sustainability in their business.

 In this blog, we will go into more detail on: